CIS5650-Fall-2024/Project2-Stream-Compaction/README.md

 ![](writeup/compact_extract.png)
 ![](writeup/compact_relative.png)

-By observing the trends and intersections on the relative performance plot, we can see that although work-efficient parallelism performs initially worse.
-However, again, once the array size passes a certain threshold (for our test runs around array sizes of 2^18 ~ 2^19), the work-efficient compaction outscales CPU's linear compaction by 2~3 times.
+By observing the trends and intersections on the relative performance plot, we can again see that work-efficient parallelism performs initially worse.
+However, once the array size passes a certain threshold (for our test runs around array sizes of 2^18 ~ 2^19), the work-efficient compaction out-scales CPU's linear compaction by 2~3 times.

+### Radix Sort

 ![](writeup/sort_all.png)

 The exact same pattern can be seen for radix sort, except the threshold for sorting is lower at around 2^15~2^16 elements.
+For above graph for all sort implementations, it is hard to observe any difference because both power-of-two and non-power-of-two tests resulted in almost identical readings for each implementation.

 ![](writeup/sort_extract.png)
 ![](writeup/sort_relative.png)